yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/back-up-restore-universes/configure-backup-storage.md

     ![Azure Shared Access Signature page](/images/yp/cloud-provider-configuration-backup-azure-generate-token.png)

-1. On your Yugabyte Platform instance, provide the container URL and SAS token for creating a backup, as follows:
+1. On your YugabyteDB Anywhere instance, provide the container URL and SAS token for creating a backup, as follows:

     <br/>